sagemath/trac_to_gh/Issue 4126.md

 # Issue 4126: [with patch; not ready for review] improve sage <--> magma interface for number fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4126

 Original creator: was